syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 ## Types

+{% if page.publishingplatform == "aspnet-core" %}

 There are three different axis types available in the HeatMap, which defines the data type of the axis labels.
+You can define the axis type by using the [valueType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapAxis.html#Syncfusion_EJ2_HeatMap_HeatMapAxis_ValueType) property in the HeatMap.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

-You can define the axis type by using the [valueType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapAxis~ValueType.html) property in the HeatMap.
+There are three different axis types available in the HeatMap, which defines the data type of the axis labels.
+You can define the axis type by using the [ValueType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapAxis.html#Syncfusion_EJ2_HeatMap_HeatMapAxis_ValueType) property in the HeatMap.

+{% endif %}

 ### Category axis